-The School of Medicine recognizes a major commitment to the continuing education of physicians.
-Activities in support of this goal continue without interruption throughout the physician's professional life and are made available by special arrangements with the departments of the School of Medicine.
-Under the auspices of the Division of Continuing Medical Education, the School of Medicine offers a broad spectrum of courses throughout the year to meet the needs of physicians in practice.
+Vanderbilt University School of Medicine and Vanderbilt University Medical Center recognize a major commitment to the continuing education of physicians and others in the health professions.
+The School of Medicine views medical education as a continuum initiated in the undergraduate phase, progressing through graduate medical education, and maturing in ongoing continuing medical education.
+The professional life of the physician and all health professionals should include activities encompassing this view, with the goal of improving health care for patients.
+Under the auspices of the Division of Continuing Medical Education, the School of Medicine offers a broad spectrum of courses throughout the year to meet the needs of physicians in practice and other health professionals.
 Since many courses have limited registration, inquiries should be directed to the Division of Continuing Medical Education.